BiancaDavey/AQI-GUI/README.md

-# aqigui
+# AQI-GUI

-AQI GUI is a program providing a Graphical User Interface for users to input values which will be used to calculate and return AQI readings.
+AQI-GUI is a program providing a Graphical User Interface for users to input values which will be used to calculate and return AQI readings.

 ## Features